Loudness Targets and Mastering for Streaming Platforms

 • Punch and emotion survive any platform processing

 If the meters end up happy, that’s a bonus.
 If they don’t, that’s okay too.
 The listener doesn’t care if it’s -13 or -14 LUFS, they care if it feels right.
+No one ever listened to Stairway to Heaven and thought, “Great track, but I wish it averaged 0.8 LU louder.”

-3. Practical Tips Without Obsessing Over Numbers
+Practical Tips Without Focusing On Numbers

-4. Normalization Is a Moving Target
+Normalization Is A Moving Target

-5. Summary
+Summary

 • Meters and LUFS are helpful, but your ears are the final judge